therealsatya/15440web/_pages/about.md

 ## Grading

 All coursework is done individually.
 There are no teams or project partners.
-For Spring 2022, assuming that classes will resume in person after the initial two-week period, we will have a mid-term exam and a final exam.
+We will have a mid-term exam and a final exam.
 The overall course grade will be determined as follows (all weights approximate, within a 5% range):
 * 45% for 4 projects, equally weighted
 * 20% for 4 problem sets, equally weighted
 * 15% for mid-semester exam
 * 20% for final exam

-It is possible that, counter to current expectations, in-person classes are not resumed or are further delayed beyond the initial two weeks.
-If that happens, the two exams will be replaced by cumulative problem sets.
-These are like open-book exams, but without the time pressure.
-As their name implies, they include all the material covered in class up to that point.
-We will, of course, announce this in class.

 ## Course Logistics